KibromBerihu/ai4elife/readme.md

     `python train.py --input_dir path/to/validation_data  --data_id <unique_data_name> --task <valid>`
 <br/><br>

-**Note:** You can also **configure** the deep learning model for ***parameter and architectural search***, please refer to the documentation
+**Note:** You can also **configure** the deep learning model for **parameter and architectural search**.
+Please refer to the documentation
 [configuration](architectural_and_parameter_search.md).
-Briefly, you can apply different number of features, kernel size in the convolution, depth of the neural networks and other hyperparameters values.
+Briefly, you can apply different features, kernel size in the convolution, depth of the neural networks, and other hyperparameters values.
 The segmentation model is designed in easy configurable mode.

 ### 📈 Results

 - Two intermediate folders will be generated.

-  - The resized and cropped 3D PET and corresponding ground truth  Nifti images are saved under the folder name:
+  - The resized and cropped 3D PET, and corresponding ground truth  Nifti images are saved under the folder name:

-      ```../data/RAW_DATA_FOLDER_NAME_3D```, and
+      ```../output/data_default_3d_dir```, and

   - The generated corresponding sagittal and coronal images are saved in the folder name
-``../data/RAW_DATA_FOLDER_NAME_MIP``.
+``../output/data_default_mip_dir``.

-  - For simplicity, the coronal PET MIP images are named as `PET_1.nii`, and sagittal as `PET_0.nii`, and corresponding
- ground truth as `gt_1.nii`, and `gt_0.nii`, respectively.
+  - For simplicity, the coronal PET MIP images are `PET_1.nii`, sagittal as `PET_0.nii`, and corresponding ground truth as `gt_1.nii`, and `gt_0.nii`, respectively.

   - NOTE: if there is no ground truth, it will only generate the coronal and sagittal PET MIPs.
   Kindly check if these generated files are in order.

-- Predicted results including sTMTV and sDmax will be saved into the folder `output/*.csv`
+- Predicted results, including sTMTV and sDmax, will be saved into the folder `output/*.csv`,
-  where `ids` is automatically generated the time of prediction in the form of month, year, and time.
+where the CSV file's name is automatically generated with the time of prediction in the month, year, and time.

-- Surrogate biomarkers (sTMTV and sDmax) will be automatically calculated and saved as EXCEL file inside the folder `output/*.csv`
+- Surrogate biomarkers (sTMTV and sDmax) will be automatically calculated and saved as an EXCEL file inside the folder `output/*.csv`

 ### 🙋 FAQ
 Please visit the [FAQ](Documentation/FAQ.md) samples before creating an issue.